kerrgarr/SemanticSegmentationCityscapes/README.md

 Another crucial piece of this study was to find a well-annotated multi-class dataset suitable for semantic segmentation.
 The Cityscapes dataset was chosen because it is well-understood, well-annotated, and easy to download free of charge (details are given below).

-** Personal Motivation **

-In doing this work, the main questions I wanted to answer for myself are:

-* How practical is it to run a semantic segmentation model on a **real-world dataset** using my gaming laptop (1 GPU) ?
-  (**Answer:** Quite practical and many people do it this way; however, I ran into CUDA out-of-memory errors when trying to work with high-res inputs.)

-* How easy is it to **find and download an interesting dataset** for this task ?
-How much useful data for this task is really available for free ?
-  (**Answer:** Not nearly as easy as I thought and many datasets require you to jump through hoops to download them; hence, why data collection and engineering is big business.)

-* How easy is it to **construct and understand** a semantic segmentation model ?
-  (**Answer:** UNet is fairly intuitive; DeepLab is less so, imho.)

-* What semantic segmentation models are currently considered **state-of-the-art** ?
-How do these perform when compared to a simple UNet ?
-  (**Answer:** DeepLabV3+, ERFNet, PSPNet, etc. have been developed most recently; I focused on DeepLabV3+ here.
-It is optimized for learning on high-resolution data, which unfortunately may require more substantial VRAM than my current hardware.
-Consequently, DeepLabV3+ did not outperform UNet in this current study since it is based on using low-res inputs.)

 ___________________________________

 ## Cityscapes Dataset